-Nominees must have been actively engaged in conservation-related fish habitat activities for at least 20 years of professional experience in freshwater, coastal, and/or marine systems.
-Anyone can submit a nomination.
-The nomination should include a nomination letter, a current CV for individuals or a group, a description for any projects, and up to three supporting letters.
-The nomination letter should include the title and contact information (address, email, and phone) for both the nominator and nominee.
-Examples are provided on the Fish Habitat Section website.
-Letters documenting the nominee’s or project’s contributions (awards, descriptions of exemplary service, innovations) are used to evaluate nominees.
-Nominations should be submitted electronically using the form below.
+To be eligible for this award, nominees must have been actively engaged in conservation-related fish habitat activities for at least 20 years of professional experience in freshwater, coastal, and/or marine systems.
+The nomination package should include a nomination letter that describes the nominees qualifications and any relevant projects, a current CV for individuals or a group, and up to three supporting letters.
+The nomination letter should include the title and contact information (address, email, and phone) for both the nominator and the nominee.
+Letters documenting nominee or project contributions (awards, descriptions of exemplary service, innovations) will be used to evaluate nominees.

-Contact: Tom Lang, Committee Chair & Fish Habitat Section Past President
+Contact: Kimberly Dibble, Committee Chair & Fish Habitat Section Past President

 Past Award Recipients